telekom/SmartCredentials-SDK-android/README.md

 ## Usage

-Add the SmartCredentials repository to your project's gradle file.
-Username and password for the repository are provided by the SmartCredentials team.
+Make sure you have **jcenter** declared as a repository in your project's build.gradle file.
+Jcenter should be added by default as a repository when you create a new project.
 ```
 repositories {
     google()